padogrid/bundle-gemfire-10-cluster-wan-app-grafana/README.md

 ## Adding Members to Clusters

-✏️  *This bundle automcatically configures the clusters with two (2) members each.*
+✏️  *This bundle automcatically configures the clusters with three (3) members each.*

 To view the member counts, run the following: